sheenanoam/NLP_project/README.md

 This section focuses on visualizing various features and metrics within the phishing email datasets.
 Some key visualizations include:
-The number of URLs present in each email.
-The number of recipients addressed within the email body.
-The distribution of spam vs. non-spam emails.
+The number of URLs present in each email, the number of recipients addressed within the email body, and the distribution of spam vs. non-spam emails.
 These visualizations provide insight into how phishing emails are structured and help in understanding the dataset’s underlying patterns.
 ### Part B: NLP Modeling

-We used two pre-trained language models for classifying phishing emails: BERTa and RoBERTa, known for their high accuracy in text classification tasks.
+We used two pre-trained language models for classifying phishing emails: **BERTa and RoBERTa**, which are known for their high accuracy in text classification tasks.
 After implementing the models, we explored three different compression methods to optimize the models for efficiency:
 #### Quantization: Reducing the precision of weights and activations to speed up inference and reduce memory usage.
 #### Pruning: Removing redundant weights to decrease the model size while maintaining its performance.